simon-glitch/simon-glitch.github.io/My_Way_of_Life/diary/Feb_10.md

 * am not old,
 * and can feel the storm coming.

+## Time to eat some pudding
+I made some pudding around ~4 PM.
+Grandpa randomly noticed a box of instant pudding mix in the cupboard and decided to ask if I wanted to prepare it.
+I decided to do so.
+All I had to do was use the electrical mixer to blend the pudding mix with 2 cups of milk.
+It was very simple.

+Now I am compulsively deciding to eat some.
+Yes, I just wrote a whole paragraph about how I prepared it and the fact that I want to eat it before actually doing the compulsive action of eating it.
+I know this is a *weird* way to be compulsive, but **that's how I roll**!

+### Woah!
+639 report - I just realized that the way I eat my food *does* matter.
+Eating food is an art and I want to get better at it!
+I've always been concerned with mastering this art, but now I am even more concerned and possionate about it!

 # I'm tired now?
 4:52 report - I apparenlty feel physically exhausted.
 I did just do something that would make most guys exhausted (*wink*), but usually that's not an issue for me.
 I guess I'm just not managing my adrenaline and melatonin well enough.
 * Stupid melatonin, leave me alone.